Large-scale density and velocity field reconstructions with neural networks: Discussion and conclusions

-The next step is to train the \Ae\ on realistic mock galaxy catalogs extracted from N-body simulations, including observational selection effects in flux/magnitude-limited redshift surveys.
+The next step will then be to train the \Ae\ on realistic mock galaxy catalogs extracted from N-body simulations, including galaxy bias as well as observational selection effects in flux/magnitude-limited redshift surveys.
+This will allow us to quantify the achievable reconstruction accuracy of the AE for actual surveys more accurately.
 Fortunately, as we have shown, the \Ae\ reconstruction does not require an excessively large number of training samples.
 Thus, creating a sufficient number of mock catalogs based on simulations that incorporate more accurate dynamics than 2LPT should be entirely feasible \citep[e.g.][]{Villaescusa-Navarro_Camels_2022, Maksimova_Abacus_2021}.

 In the present work, we have focused on the reconstruction of the velocity from an observed density field in redshift space.
-We have not considered the inverse problem of inferring the density field associated with measurements of peculiar velocities of galaxies.
-The inference of the DM density field has been done either via direct smoothing that takes into account the sparseness of data such as in the POTENT method \citep{dek93}, via WF \citep{zaroubi_wiener_1999,courtois_three-dimensional_2012}, or via hierarchical Bayesian models \citep{graziani_peculiar_2019,valade_hamiltonian_2022}.
+We have not considered the inverse problem of inferring the density field associated with measurements of peculiar velocities of galaxies. {So far, the} inference of the DM density field has been {achieved} either via direct smoothing that takes into account the sparseness of data such as in the POTENT method \citep{dek93}, via {the} WF \citep{zaroubi_wiener_1999,courtois_three-dimensional_2012}, or via hierarchical Bayesian models \citep{graziani_peculiar_2019,valade_hamiltonian_2022}.
 These techniques relied either on linear theory or on simulation-calibrated mildly nonlinear relations between velocity and density \citep[e.g.][]{nussetal91}.